 Are Hookworms Contagious for Humans or Other Pets?

 Hookworms are a zoonotic disease, which means they can be spread between animals and humans.
 Your dog cannot transmit hookworms to you directly, but hookworm eggs can pass through your dog’s feces and into the environment.
 If humans contract the disease from the environment, the larvae will penetrate the skin and result in cutaneous larva migrans.
 It’s especially dangerous in small children, as larva migrans in the eyes can lead to blindness.
 If you’re concerned you may have contracted hookworms from your pet, seek the advice of your doctor.

 Hookworms are relatively inexpensive to treat.
 You can expect to pay for the cost of the office visits, the medication, and follow-up fecal analysis to make sure the infection is clearing.
 You may also want to calculate the cost for monthly preventatives that treat hookworms, as these will prevent future infections.

 Your dog’s recovery time from hookworms will depend on your dog’s age, overall health, and the severity of the infection.
 Hookworms can be fatal in puppies, but overall most cases of hookworm infections have a good prognosis.

 Hookworms are entirely preventable.
-Breeders should consult with their veterinarians to determine the best deworming schedule for dams, puppies, and other dogs in the household that harbor a potential transmission risk.
+Puppies should be routinely dewormed (at Small Door we recommend deworming at least twice by 16 weeks of age) and should have fecal samples tested every four weeks.
+Breeders should also consult with their veterinarians to determine the best deworming schedule for dams, puppies, and other dogs in the household that harbor a potential transmission risk.